Skip to main content

 Routing

-Once the application is bootstrapped and all service providers are registered, the Request is handed off to the router for dispatching.
-The router dispatches the request to a route or controller and runs any route-specific middleware.
-Middleware provide a convenient mechanism for filtering or inspecting HTTP requests entering your application.
-For example, Laravel includes a middleware that verifies whether the user is authenticated.
+Once the application has been bootstrapped and all service providers have been registered, the Request is handed off to the router for dispatching.
+The router dispatches the request to a route or controller, and also runs any route-specific middleware.
+Middleware provide a convenient mechanism for filtering or examining HTTP requests entering your application.
+For example, Laravel includes middleware that checks whether the user is authenticated.
 If the user is not authenticated, the middleware redirects them to the login screen.
-If they are authenticated, the request proceeds further into the application.
-Once the request passes through all of the middleware assigned to the matched route, the route or controller method is executed and a response is returned.
+If they are authenticated, the middleware allows the request to proceed further into the application.
+Once the request has passed through all the middleware assigned to the matched route, the route or controller method is executed and a response is returned.

 Returning the response

-Once the route or controller method returns a response, it travels back out through the route’s middleware, giving the application a chance to modify or inspect the outgoing response.
-Finally, once the response travels back through the middleware, the HTTP kernel’s handle method returns the response object to the handleRequest method on the application instance, which calls send on the returned response.
-The send method delivers the response content to the user’s web browser.
-This completes the entire Laravel request lifecycle.
+Once the route or controller method returns a response, the response travels back outward through the route’s middleware, giving the application a chance to modify or inspect the outgoing response.
+Finally, once the response has passed back through the middleware, the HTTP kernel’s handle method returns the response object to the application instance’s handleRequest method, which calls the returned response’s send method.
+The send method sends the response’s content to the user’s web browser.
+That completes the entire journey of a Laravel request lifecycle.

 Console command lifecycle